davisjam/davisjam.github.io/_pages/research.md

      Our Ursprung system facilitates pipeline reproduction and extension.
 2. What should high-quality machine learning software look like? ([CSE'20 poster]())
    - I work with a [team of students](https://engineering.purdue.edu/VIP/teams/tensorflow) sponsored by Google's [TensorFlow Model Garden](https://blog.tensorflow.org/2020/03/introducing-model-garden-for-tensorflow-2.html) project.
-     We are developing high-quality examples of machine learning software in TensorFlow.
+     We are developing high-quality examples of machine learning software in TensorFlow, focused on problems in computer vision.

+This line of research has many applications.
+For example, enabling reproducible, high-quality machine learning and computer vision software will be critical for efforts in national security and national defense.

-### Node.js: Getting server-side event-driven programming right
+### Node.js: Getting server-side event-driven programming right (*Inactive project*)

 We have investigated the correctness and security risks that resulted from one recent industry shift: adopting the event-driven paradigm on the server side.
 Thousands of companies have done so as they shift to the Node.js platform, unifying their stack on one programming language.